 Each year, the Power Institute awards a set of three-month art residencies at the Cité Internationale des Arts in Paris.

 Each year, the Power Institute offers four Fellowships to artists, scholars and other art workers to spend three months at our studio at the Cité des Arts Internationale in Paris.
-Since 1997, more than seventy residencies have been awarded.
+Since 1967, more than 140 residencies have been awarded.

 The Fellowship covers the rental fee for the studio for 3 months.
 Residency winners will also receive $6,000 towards travel and living expenses.